RV in the sunset

 Hanging closet organizer for RV storage

 They are super useful for things like socks, underwear, scarves, gloves or even non-clothing items.
 The bigger one holds folded shirts, sweaters and pants.
-My daughter collects things on the road, so we had one that was full of shells, rocks, and other items.
+My daughter collects things on the road, so we had smaller-sized organizers that were full of shells, rocks, and other items.
 I could also see using them for jewelry, baby clothes, toiletries or any other small items that are hard to find a place for in the RV.

 Remember when I said I don’t really travel light?
 That applies to shoes as well!
 Although I was pretty proud of myself for cutting down on the number of shoes I brought with me on our 10-month RV trip.
 Particularly since we were packing for all four seasons!
 My husband had the idea of hanging this shoe organizer behind the toilet in the bathroom.